touch4it/docker-php7/drupal/php7.3-fpm-nginx-drupal8.8/README.md

 # What other PHP images do we have?

 * Debian + Apache + mod_php
-    *   touch4it/docker-php7:php7-apache
-    *   touch4it/docker-php7:php7.1-apache
   * touch4it/docker-php7:php7.2-apache
+  * touch4it/docker-php7:php7.3-apache
+  * touch4it/docker-php7:php7.4-apache
+* Debian + Apache + PHP-FPM
-    *   touch4it/php7-apache-symfony:php7
+  * touch4it/docker-php7:php7.3-fpm-apache
-    *   touch4it/php7-apache-symfony:php7.2
+  * touch4it/docker-php7:php7.4-fpm-apache
 * Alpine + Nginx + PHP-FPM
-    *   touch4it/docker-php7:php7.1-fpm-nginx
-    *   touch4it/docker-php7:php7.1-fpm-nginx-dev
   * touch4it/docker-php7:php7.2-fpm-nginx
   * touch4it/docker-php7:php7.2-fpm-nginx-dev
+  * touch4it/docker-php7:php7.3-fpm-nginx
+  * touch4it/docker-php7:php7.3-fpm-nginx-dev
+  * touch4it/docker-php7:php7.4-fpm-nginx
+  * touch4it/docker-php7:php7.4-fpm-nginx-dev
+* Symfony
+  * touch4it/php7-apache-symfony:php7.2
-    *   touch4it/php-nginx-symfony:php7.1-fpm-nginx
+  * touch4it/php7-apache-symfony:php7.3
-    *   touch4it/php-nginx-symfony:php7.1-fpm-nginx-dev
+  * touch4it/php7-apache-symfony:php7.4
   * touch4it/php-nginx-symfony:php7.2-fpm-nginx
   * touch4it/php-nginx-symfony:php7.2-fpm-nginx-dev
+  * touch4it/php-nginx-symfony:php7.3-fpm-nginx
+  * touch4it/php-nginx-symfony:php7.3-fpm-nginx-dev
+  * touch4it/php-nginx-symfony:latest, php7.4-fpm-nginx
+  * touch4it/php-nginx-symfony:php7.4-fpm-nginx-dev